civicquarterly/short-urls/README.md

 ```

 Note that style-wise, this file uses comma-first notation.
 This is to make it easier to add new lines without having to modify existing lines.

+## server stuff
+It's a node server, so install it with `npm install` and start it with `npm start`.

+Make sure to set the following environment variables:
+- `PORT`: the port number to listen on
+- `PRIVACY_SEED`: we hash IP addresses for user privacy, so set this to some secure string